AyyaduraiAgalya/Financial-Analytics-System/README.md

 These features are in the planning stage and may evolve as the project progresses.
 Check back for updates as I advance through the development stages.

+## Documentation
+This project is documented thoroughly to ensure ease of use and scalability.
+Below are links to detailed documentation on various components of the project:

+- [AWS RDS Setup Guide](docs/AWS-RDS-Setup.md): Detailed setup and configuration information for the Amazon RDS instance used in this project.
+- [AWS S3 Setup Guide](docs/AWS-S3-Setup.md): Configuration details and security measures implemented for Amazon S3 storage used in the project.

 ## Getting Started

 This section will guide you through the process of setting up your local environment to run the Advanced Financial Analytics System.
 Follow these instructions to get started.